parse-community/docs/_includes/parse-server/push-notifications.md

 ## Push Notifications Quick Start

-### 1. Prepare APNS and GCM Credentials
+### 1. Prepare APNS and FCM Credentials

-You will need to obtain some credentials from GCM and APNS in order to send push notifications.
+You will need to obtain some credentials from FCM and APNS in order to send push notifications.

 #### APNS (iOS)

 If you are setting up push notifications on iOS, tvOS or macOS for the first time, we recommend you visit the [raywenderlich.com's Push Notifications tutorial](https://www.raywenderlich.com/123862/push-notifications-tutorial) or [appcoda.com's iOS Push tutorial](https://www.appcoda.com/push-notification-ios/) to help you obtain a production Apple Push Certificate.
 Parse Server supports the PFX (`.p12`) file exported from Keychain Access.
 Parse Server also supports the push certificate and key in `.pem` format.
 Token-based authentication instead of a certificate is supported as well.

-#### GCM (Android)
+#### FCM (Android)

-To get your GCM sender ID, enable GCM for your Android project in the [Google Developer Console](https://console.developers.google.com).
-Take note of your project number.
-It should be a large integer like 123427208255.
-This project number is your GCM sender ID.

-To get your GCM API key, go to the [Google developer credentials](https://console.developers.google.com/apis/credentials) page, and either create a new API key or reuse an existing one.

-By default, the hosted Parse service (parse.com) sends pushes to your Android app with its own GCM sender ID.
-With your Parse Server, this setup will no longer work.
-Instead, your Parse Server will send GCM pushes with its own GCM sender ID and API key.
-You should register a GCM sender ID and update your app as soon as possible.
-Until users update, you can continue sending push notifications through Parse.com.
+To get your FCM API key, go to the [Firebase console](https://console.developers.google.com/apis/credentials) and navigate to the project.
+Navigate to the settings of the project, and within the "Cloud Messaging" tab, you will find it, labeled "Server key"

 ### 2. Configure Parse Server